PalisadoesFoundation/developer-docs/docs/internships/gsoc/ideas.md

 ### Notification Improvements - Talawa Admin

 1. **Description:**
-   Refactor the Talawa Admin code base to reduce technical debt, enhance security, and introduce new features related to notifications.
+   Refactor the messaging and notifcation features of the Talawa Admin code base to reduce technical debt, enhance security, and introduce new features related to notifications.
 Focus on improving the features and related UI/UX while ensuring the code meets modern best practices.
 2. **Expected Outcomes:**
    These are the expected outcomes:
    1. **Notifications**: We need to implement a notification system to make the applications more usable.